students working with a brain prop.

 Professional Learning Through Work - Core

-Business Psychology - Option
+Coaching Psychology - Option

-Counselling Psychology - Option
+Psychology of Serious Crime - Option

 Psychology of Mental Health and Distress - Option